signalfx/entity-etl/README.md

 ## Templates

+The Entity ETL script uses [Handlebars](https://handlebarsjs.com/) templating language.

 The `templates` folder contains several template files used to convert entities to a format supported by the target system.
 Each file is used to convert entities of a single type, e.g. `awsEc2.hbs` file is used to convert `awsEc2` entities.

 The `targetBody.hbs` is a special template used to combine one or more converted entities into a single HTTP request body sent to the target system.

-Feel free to adapt the provided templates.
+The provided templates are suitable for ServiceNow CMDB table API.
+Feel free to adapt them to your requirements.

 To see what fields are available for a given entity type inspect the `/v2/entities` endpoint response.
 See [Entity API](#entity-api) section for details.

 ## Entity API

-To see a list of supported entity types issue the following request:
+To see the list of supported entity types issue the following request:

-`curl -H "X-SF-TOKEN: $SIGNALFX_ACCESS_TOKEN" http://localhost:8080/v2/entities/types`
+`curl -H "X-SF-TOKEN: $SIGNALFX_ACCESS_TOKEN" https://api.us1.signalfx.com/v2/entities/types`

-To see what fields are available for a given entity type inspect a response to the following request:
+To see what fields are available for a given entity type inspect the response to the following request:

-`curl -H "X-SF-TOKEN: $SIGNALFX_ACCESS_TOKEN" http://localhost:8080/v2/entities?type=awsRds&updatedFromMs=1`
+`curl -H "X-SF-TOKEN: $SIGNALFX_ACCESS_TOKEN" https://api.us1.signalfx.com/v2/entities?type=awsRds&updatedFromMs=1`

+Note 1: We use the `curl` tool in the above examples.
+Feel free to use any other HTTP client.

-Note: you may need to escape (i.e. `\&`) the ampersand character depending on the shell you use.
+Note 2: You may need to escape (i.e. `\&`) the ampersand character depending on the shell you use.

+Note 3: The above examples assume your SignalFx API server is `api.us1.signalfx.com`.
+The actual value may be different - refer to your [profile page](https://docs.signalfx.com/en/latest/getting-started/get-around-ui.html#profile) in SignalFx to check the API server address.